PhD Studentships in Islamic Studies: Islamic Civilisation or Muslims in Europe

 The successful candidates will have desk space within the Alwaleed Centre alongside fellow PhD students, Post-Doctoral Fellows and the Centre's administrative team.
 There may also be opportunities to contribute to teaching within the University.

-Applicants will need to submit a formal PhD application to the Department of Islamic and Middle Eastern Studies as well as a separate application for the studentship.
+Applicants will need to submit a formal PhD application via the Department of Islamic and Middle Eastern Studies portal as well as a separate application for the studentship.